The Collapse

 By the 10 p.m. news, it was clear that something apocalyptic was under way.
 East Germans were coming across the border without restrictions.
 And I stood in my living room listening, packing, mouth open, and suddenly realized there were tears streaming down my face.

 On November 10, I took the night train to Berlin.
-It slinked and slithered through East Germany, slowing down as it was supposed to, when passing stations on the way, but never stopping, giving us an almost eerie sight of dusky platforms crowded with East Germans wanting to just go, go, go.
+It slinked and slithered through East Germany, slowing down as it was supposed to when passing stations, but never stopping, giving us an almost eerie sight of dusky platforms crowded with East Germans wanting to just go, go, go.
 Because the second night was the real one.
 Until then, there was fear that the border would slam shut behind those taking tentative steps west.
 Or worse, the regime would suddenly crack down on the people who had exposed themselves in an explosion of euphoria.

 Berlin in the morning.
 It was ice cold.
 But the sidewalks were bustling, the traffic dense notably with those strange East German cars, the Trabants and the Wartburgs, and the occasional Lada or Dacia (franchises of Fiat and Renault).
 I deposited by bags at the friends’ place where I was staying and soon joined the thousands of West Berliners and tourists gathered at the Wall.
 I found a spot not far from the Brandenburg Gate.
 Climbing onto it was forbidden.
 It was dangerous, because the other side was essentially a minefield.
 Many were trying to chip away at it, the so-called Mauerspechte, wall woodpeckers.
 That, too, was prohibited.
 In front of me, a Japanese fellow had showed up with a stonemason’s hammer, a huge chisel, gloves, and began whacking away.
 Bits of painted concrete flew in all directions, the wall shook.
 I picked up a few pieces.
 A mounty showed up, confiscated the man’s tool…